 What happens after you get a crown?

-You may feel some soreness in the first few days after getting your dental crown.
-That’s normal and will fade.
-If the pain doesn’t fade—especially if you feel pain when biting—contact your dentist.
+If the pain relievers don’t feel like enough or the pain doesn’t fade—especially if you feel pain when biting—contact your dentist.
 They can adjust the crown to make things more comfortable.

-Crowns don’t require any special care, but it’s important to keep up your good oral hygiene routine to protect the tooth underneath the crown.
-That means brushing, flossing, and visiting the dentist regularly.
+Crowns don’t require any special care, but it’s important to keep up your good at-home oral hygiene routine to protect the tooth underneath the crown from decay and gum disease.
+That means brushing, flossing, and getting regular dental checkups and cleanings.

 Your new crown is strong enough to withstand biting and chewing, but it’s not indestructible.
-Try to avoid using the crown to chew very hard things like nuts or ice, and don’t use your teeth to open packages or chew your fingernails (please!).
+Try to avoid using the crown to chew very hard foods like nuts or ice, or very sticky foods like candy.
+And don’t use your teeth to open packages or chew your fingernails (please!).
 If your crown chips or breaks, call your dentist right away.

 How much do dental crowns cost?